Writers' Conferences

 I'll sponsor with Eve Caram,

 award-winning UCLA writing instructor.
+The last one was in Rome.

 Tip: Presenting at Conferences